 (1) The jurors will know the answer even before the witness responds.
 This will cement these building blocks of the lawyer’s argument in the jurors’ minds, without relying on their own assessment of the credibility of the witness.

-(2) The logical connection between increased nicotine levels and higher profits is made in small, incremental steps.
-Every lawyer knows that jurors fade in and out, you do not want to sneak attack the critical points of your case.
+(2) The logical connection made between increased nicotine levels and higher profits is in small, incremental steps.
+Every lawyer knows that jurors fade in and out, you do not want to sneak attack at the critical points of your case.

 (3) It allows the lawyer to repeat the juicy stuff that the lawyer wants to resonate with the jury.

 A part of the reason for the need for “what happened next?” type questions is that the lawyer is not in rhythm with his/her client.
 The solution: get in sync.
 How?
 By listening to your high school coach, music teacher, etc. Practice, practice, practice.
-I have always been amazed at how few personal injury lawyers take the time to make sure their direct examination goes smoothly.
+It has always amazed me at how few personal injury lawyers take the time to make sure their direct examination goes smoothly.
 The solution to the problem is to keep doing it until you both have a rhythm.
-“What happened next?” often comes as a result of both the client and the lawyer not being prepared to work together to tell their story.
+“What happened next?” often comes because of both the client and the lawyer not being prepared to work together to tell their story.
 The client stops where the lawyer does not expect him/her to so the lawyer continues the story by asking a “what happened next?” type question.
 If you practice, it improves the flow and helps solve this problem.